Rimi Nique

-Rimi Nique is a Thai-Indian singer-songwriter known for her appearance on the show The Voice Thailand Season 2 (2013), performing 'Lady Marmalade", India's Raw Star (2014), and The Stage (2015).
+Remee (previously Rimi Nique) is a Thai-Indian singer, composer, performer known for her appearance on the show The Voice Thailand Season 2 (2013), performing 'Lady Marmalade", India's Raw Star (2014), and The Stage (2015).
 She made her debut as a lyricist and playback singer in the Bollywood music industry with the song "Naach Meri Jaan" that was featured in the movie Any Body Can Dance 2.
 She is versatile, being able to sing in six different languages: Hindi, English, Punjabi, Thai, and Spanish.